-1 In the fourth quarter and twelve months of 2019, Enerflex recognized \$24.4 million and \$26.4 million of write-offs and impairment charges on rental equipment.
+In the twelve months of 2019, Enerflex recognized \$26.4 million of write-offs and impairment charges on rental equipment.
 Of the total value recognized, \$14.5 million relates to the write-off of specialized rental assets acquired as part of a business combination in 2014 that we have now determined cannot be redeployed and have never been utilized or generated revenue for Enerflex.